salman-abedin/bolt/README.md

 # Features

--  A whitelist for generating a personalized search
+-  A whitelist for generating a personalized search list

--  A blacklist in order to filter out irrelevant matches
+-  A blacklist for filtering out irrelevant matches

 -  A monitoring script to monitor changes in your whitelist directories